tomasjurasek/AspNetCore.Mvc.Routing.Localization/README.md

 ## Using

-Use the `LocalizedRoute` attribute for localize your Route.
-In the View part you can use the TagHelper `<localized-route asp-controller="Home" asp-action="Index" ...></localized-route>` which localize your links by the`LocalizedRoute` attributes.
+Use the `LocalizedRoute` attribute for localize your route.
+In the Views you can use the TagHelper `<localized-route asp-controller="Home" asp-action="Index" ...></localized-route>` which localize your links defined by the `LocalizedRoute` attributes.